How to Choose the Right Paint Brush for the Art Technique

 • Used for blending and shading with oils.

-Thank you to Christophe Bagnis, of the famed ‘Raphael’ paint brush makers.
+Guest author: Thank you to Christophe Bagnis, of the famed ‘Raphael’ paintbrush makers.
 Since 1793, Raphael brushes have provided exceptional quality and beauty with a rich history dating back to 1793.
-Christophe generously shared his expertese about paint brushes on my FineArtTips Facebook Fan Page - his knowledge helped me write this informative post.

 You might also enjoy reading: